cgbur/llama2.zig/README.md

 - \[ \] Try top-p sampling by doing multiple linear scans to avoid sorting
 - \[ \] binary search the token encoder, probably not necessary
 - \[ \] Add benchmarks for smaller model and tokenizer
+- \[ \] On very small models (like ~100K params) the speed is slower than the original llama2.c.
+Figure out why. expf seems to take a lot of time.
+GCC also doing much better than clang.
+Think floating point reordering is helping a lot there.

 ## Contributing